 NFTs gained prominence in 2021, especially after NFT artist Beeple scripted history by selling his NFT art for $69 million.
 Since then, NFTs have taken the digital world by storm, with artists, celebrities, global brands, tech giants, and more hopping on the bandwagon.

-If you are new to the crypto and Web3 world, NFTs may sound overwhelming (seriously, what are they?)
+If you are new to the crypto and Web3 world, Non-Fungible Tokens may sound overwhelming (seriously, what are they?)
 But don’t worry—we have got you.
 This ultimate NFT guide is all you’ll need to know everything you ever wanted to know about NFTs and more.
 In this guide, we will take you through what NFTs are, the tech behind them, how NFTs are created and sold and whether you should get involved.
 Follow any of the links in this article to read the full and in-depth articles for each topic.

 So, let’s dive right in!